Samuelschoeberl/ATLA_Campaign/MANUALS/create_charManual.md

 ## Prerequisites

-- Python 3 available on PATH (used as `python3` in examples).
-- The repository root is the current working directory when running the commands.
-- Optional tools used by the workflow:
 - `update_char.py` — computes derived stats inside the sheet (recommended).
 - `Wikigraphs.py` — creates sunburst/treemap HTML files for the PC (optional).

-## Quick single-character example
+Character sheets: `Players Part/PCs/<Name>/<Name> Character Sheet.md`

+Note: when present, scripts in this repository now prefer the first discovered `PC Character Sheets` folder found anywhere under the repository subtree and will create/read PC folders there instead of the legacy `Players Part/PCs` path.
+If you want to force a different location, pass `--out-root` to `create_pc.py` or use explicit `--file`/`--pc` arguments when running `update_char.py`/`Wikigraphs.py`.

 Create a character named Anju, compute derived stats, and immediately generate embedded graphs: